 What Is a Quart Anyway

 A quart is a quarter of a gallon.
-On the flip side, eight quarts make two gallons.
-This leads to the name literally tells you — quart*, quarter*, cuarto*.
-One fourth.
-On the flip side, four quarts make a gallon.
-Practically speaking, sixteen quarts make four gallons.
+Sixteen quarts make four gallons.
+So eight quarts make two gallons.
+Four quarts make a gallon.
+Which means the name literally tells you — quart*, quarter*, cuarto*.
+Consider this: one fourth.
 The math is stupid simple.

 Most of the time, if you're in the States, you're dealing with US customary units.
 But it's worth pausing.
-In practice, check the label.
+Check the label.
 Check the source.

 Dry Quarts vs. Liquid Quarts

 Oh, you thought we were done?
-There's also a US dry quart.
-Practically speaking, it's used for things like berries, grains, firewood.
-Think about it: one US dry quart equals about 1.
+On top of that, there's also a US dry quart.
+In real terms, it's used for things like berries, grains, firewood.
+In practice, one US dry quart equals about 1.
 101 liquid quarts.
 So 8 dry quarts is roughly 8.8 liquid quarts — or 2.2 gallons.

 Nobody measures paint in dry quarts.
-The container might say "8 quarts" and you assume liquid measure.
 But if you're buying a bushel of apples or a scoop of mulch, the distinction matters.
+Consider this: the container might say "8 quarts" and you assume liquid measure.
 It might not be.

 Why This Conversion Matters in Real Life